Chromium(IV) oxide: Preparation and basic properties

-The magnetic crystal that forms is a long, slender glass-like rod – perfect as a magnetic pigment for recording tape.
-When commercialized in the late 1960s as a recording medium, DuPont assigned it the tradename of Magtrieve.
+The magnetic crystal that forms is a long, slender glass-like rod – useful as a magnetic pigment for recording tape.
+When commercialized in the late 1960s as a recording medium, DuPont assigned it the trade name of Magtrieve.

 CrO_{2} adopts the rutile structure (as do many metal dioxides).
 As such, each Cr(IV) center has octahedral coordination geometry and each oxide is trigonal planar.